Earnest Money Deposit Receipt Template

 (No Ratings Yet)

+woman-in-front-of-house-holding-check-and-earnest-money-deposit-receipt It provides essential safeguards for both the buyer and seller.
 It should always include the total deposit amount, the account number and institution holding the deposit, the property’s address, and identifying information about the buyer and seller.
 It usually also includes a refund policy outlining the reasons for which a seller can keep all or part of an earnest money deposit if the sale ends up falling through.

 Table of Contents